lzlloveys/lzlloveys.github.io/_pages/about.md

 Zhuolin Li received the B.S. degree in engineering management from the Taiyuan University of Technology, Taiyuan, China, in 2019, and the master&apos;s degree in management science and engineering from the Dalian University of Technology, Dalian, China, in 2022, where she is currently pursuing the Ph.D. degree, under the supervision of <a href='http://faculty.dlut.edu.cn/zzhang'>Prof. Zhen Zhang</a>.
 She is also a visiting Ph.D. student in the University of Alberta, Canada, under the supervision of <a href='https://scholar.google.com/citations?user=0nrcfZwAAAAJ'>Prof. Witold Pedrycz</a>.

-Her research interest includes multi-criteria sorting, preference learning and group decision making.
-She authored one monograph and published 14 papers on referred journals and conference proceedings, including  European Journal of Operational Research, IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transactions on Computational Social Systems, Omega, Computers & Operations Research, Journal of the Operational Research Society, Annals of Operations Research, Information Fusion, Computers & Industrial Engineering, among others.
+Her research interest includes multi-criteria decision making, preference learning and group decision making.
+She authored one monograph and published 15 papers on referred journals and conference proceedings, including  European Journal of Operational Research, Omega, IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transactions on Computational Social Systems, Computers & Operations Research, Journal of the Operational Research Society, Annals of Operations Research, Information Fusion, Computers & Industrial Engineering, among others.

-She has been a peer reviewer for some SCI-indexed international journals, such as IEEE Transactions on Systems, Man, and Cybernetics: Systems, Information Fusion, Fuzzy Systems and Sets, Artificial Intelligence Review, Group Decision and Negotiation, Operational Research, Journal of Intelligent & Fuzzy Systems, International Journal of Computational Intelligence Systems, Kybernetes, Complexity.
+She has been a peer reviewer for some SCI-indexed international journals, such as Omega, IEEE Transactions on Systems, Man, and Cybernetics: Systems, Information Fusion, Fuzzy Systems and Sets, Artificial Intelligence Review, Group Decision and Negotiation, Operational Research, Journal of Intelligent & Fuzzy Systems, International Journal of Computational Intelligence Systems, Kybernetes, Complexity.

 # 🔥 News
+- *2024.09.08* : &nbsp;🎉🎉 a new paper was accepted by <a href='https://ieeexplore.ieee.org/document/11153567'>IEEE Transactions on Systems, Man, and Cybernetics: Systems</a>.
 - *2024.11.28* : &nbsp;🎉🎉 a new paper was accepted by <a href='https://www.sciencedirect.com/science/article/pii/S037722172400938X'>European Journal of Operational Research</a>.
 - *2024.11.16* : &nbsp;🎉🎉 a new paper was accepted by <a href='https://www.sciencedirect.com/science/article/pii/S0305054824003897'>Computers & Operations Research</a>.
 - *2024.10.18* : &nbsp;🎉🎉 a new paper was accepted by <a href='https://www.sciencedirect.com/science/article/pii/S030504832400183X'>Omega: The International Journal of Management Science</a>.